sMPC Interoperability (DCRM)

 For DCRM to be fully integrated into an anonymous Proof of Stake consensus such as Fusion it would be needed for any node to enter and exit the scheme and the scheme to be self-adjusting according to current circumstances.
 This would be quite advanced and does as of yet not exist.

-For now the implementation of DCRM exists on the AnySwap Network, whose nodes can be viewed here.
+For now a relatively transparent version of DCRM exists on the Multichain Router, whose nodes can be viewed here.
 This implementation is used to achieve interoperability between blockchains.
 The nodes govern a set of bridges which mint tokens on the desired blockchain after locking in the same amount of tokens on the original chain.
-The number of supported chains is in constant growth, so have a look at Anyswap to see what networks are part of it and if you can move the coins or tokens you may desire to move.

-For Fusion this implementation means that many, many coins and tokens can exist on the Fusion network as FRC20 tokens and that FSN can be moved onto a large number of other networks.
-Thus every goal of interoperability is already possible, but the security of the implementation can still be improved and many still hope that it can one day be governed naively by Fusion nodes.
-In the meantime AnySwap is looking to improve security through an entirely separate network of DCRM nodes known as AWNs.
+For Fusion this implementation means that many, many coins and tokens can exist on the Fusion network as universal assets and that FSN can be moved onto a large number of other networks.
+Thus every goal of interoperability is already possible, but the security of the implementation can still be improved and many still hope that it can one day be governed natively by Fusion nodes.
+In the meantime Chainge use and size is in costant growth, as it's aiming to become a decentralized platform easy enough to use that it could replace centralized exchanges.